otterize/docs/docs/_common/cluster-setup.md

 ```
 </TabItem>
 <TabItem value="aks" label="Azure AKS">

+Setup an EKS cluster using this [guide](https://learn.microsoft.com/en-us/azure/aks/learn/quick-kubernetes-deploy-cli)

-No setup is required: Azure AKS comes with a built-in network policy implementation called Azure Network Policy Manager.
+For CNI no setup is required: Azure AKS comes with a built-in network policy implementation called Azure Network Policy Manager.
 You choose whether you'd like to use this option or Calico when you create a cluster.

 <a href="https://learn.microsoft.com/en-us/azure/aks/use-network-policies"> Read more at the official documentation site</a>.